openvinotoolkit/open_model_zoo/tools/accuracy_checker/accuracy_checker/preprocessor/README.md

      You can specify one value for all channels or list of comma separated channel-wise values.
   * `std` specifies values, on which pixels will be divided.
      You can specify one value for all channels or list of comma separated channel-wise values.
+     These parameters support work with precomputed values of frequently used datasets (e.g. `cifar10` or `imagenet`).
 * `resize3d` - resizing 3d image (e.g. MRI scans) to new size:
   * `size` in format `(H,W,D)`.
 All values will be interpolated with 1st-order spline.
 * `crop_brats`  -  performing crop of 3d images (e.g. MRI scans) by cropping all non-zero voxels.
 Also sets bounding boxes for `segmentation_prediction_resample` preprocessor (see [Postprocessors](../postprocessor/README.md))